DreamPurchaseZnz/English_learning/T7: word letter rA & pR.md

                                          n. tha act fo prescribing medicine
                                          n. a plan or suggestion for making sth happen or for improving it.

-presence                            ---> n. pre(before) sence(feel); the fact of being in a particular place
+presence                            ---> n. sen(feel) 'before' showing; the fact of being in a particular place
                                          n. the quality of making a strong impression on other people
                                          n. a group of people, especially soldiers who have been sent to a place

-presentation                        ---> n.
+presentation                        ---> n. the act of showing sth or of giving sth to sb

-preserve

-president

-presumably
+preserve                            ---> v. serve(keep) 'before' becoming bad; to keep sth in its original state in good condition
+                                         v. to keep a particular quality, features, to make sure that sth is kept

+president                           ---> n. sit 'before'; the leaders of a republic especially the US
+                                         n. the person in charge of some organizations

+pressure
+presumably                          ---> n. sum(take) before; used to say you think that sth is probably true

-presuppose
+presuppose                          ---> v. suppose 'before';

 pretend